 Articulation disorders involve problems making sounds.
 Phonological disorders involve difficulty with making speech sound patterns.
-Sounds can be substituted, left off, added or changed.
+Sound can be substituted, left off, added, or changed.
 These errors may make it hard for people to understand you.

 Dysarthria is a motor speech disorder.
 The muscles of the mouth, face, and respiratory system may become weak, move slowly, or not move at all after a stroke or other brain injury.

 Apraxia of speech is a motor speech disorder.
 People with apraxia of speech have trouble sequencing the sounds in syllables and words.

 Stuttering is a speech disorder in which sounds, syllables, or words are repeated or last longer than normal.
 These problems cause a break in the flow of speech (called disfluency).